 Scoliosis (referred to as skoliosis in Malaysia, Indonesia, and Brunei) impairs the quality of life and may cause neck pain, back pain, arm or leg pain, headaches or migraines, breathing difficulties, and even cardiovascular issues.
 These are the common signs and symptoms of moderate and severe scoliotic curves, all of which develop during childhood and worsen during adulthood.
 Surgeons and surgical centers advocate surgical interventions for Scoliotic Curves that progress beyond the 45-degree mark, but we encourage scoliosis patients and parents of children with scoliosis to take non-surgical scoliosis treatments as a primary option first.

 The American Orthopedic Association’s report based on the 1940s surgical outcomes of scoliosis revealed that 70% of scoliotic patients treated through an operative means had fair to poor results.
-The average improvement was 27% two years post-surgical intervention.
+The average improvement was 27% 2-years post-surgical intervention.
 But, what was interesting to note is the fact that the torso deformity remained unchanged!
 The shocking point was that the outcomes were even worse for those under the age of 10 years.

 Today, a good spinal surgeon can perform a spinal fusion to reduce the severity of scoliosis.
-Do keep in mind that surgery is not a cure.
+Do keep in mind that scoliosis surgery is not a cure.
 In fact, there will always be some degree of the scoliotic curve even with the best of surgical interventions!
 Additionally, it is important to point out that the improvements achieved are often limited to a few years, some lasting a decade or so.
 Most surgically intervened patients will experience a gradual loss of the improvements made.
 Furthermore, surgery may lead to irreversible complications, which to this date is poorly understood even by the best of researchers and top American surgeons.

 Is Surgery a Good Option for Scoliosis?

 Most scoliosis surgeons agree that kids with severe curves (curves 45 degrees or higher) need surgical procedures to prevent the curve from worsening.
 However, our take is surgery is not always the best way forward.
-Try non-surgical means; surgery is the last option and only when effective alternative methods fail to produce results.
+Try non-surgical means; spine operation is the last option and only when effective alternative methods fail to produce results.

 In our centers, we offer the treatment and management of scoliosis for curves as severe as 60 degrees.
 Indeed, the 45-50 degree recommendations that most surgeons make are based on clinical data that was compiled some 40-60 years ago when therapy options were limited.
 Today, advanced technological breakthroughs offer comprehensive treatment approaches through superior therapeutic devices such as the RxDecom, FD-3000, Clod Laser, therapeutic ultrasound, which make it possible to offer effective nonsurgical treatment options for curves greater than 45 degrees.
 Therefore, we believe that the 45-50 degree mark is out of touch with the advancements in technology and the current therapeutic approaches.

-Do you need scoliosis surgery?
+Do you need a Spine Operation?

 If your curve is greater than 45–50°, it will very likely get worse even after you are fully-grown.
 But, that doesn’t mean you need surgery!
 Surgeons have been recommending surgery for curves greater than 45 degrees for the last 100 years.
 However, today’s modern therapeutic devices and advanced clinical approaches make it possible to treat curves that are as severe as 60 degrees.